-- Theophylline used to treat asthma or breathing problems. - Medicines called anticoagulants, which are used to thin the blood, e.g. warfarin. - Steroids such as prednisolone. - An antibiotic called erythromycin. - A medicine for heart failure called digitalis. - Medicine for high blood pressure called beta-blockers.
+- Theophylline used to treat asthma or breathing problems. - Medicines called anticoagulants, which are used to thin the blood e.g. warfarin. - Steroids such as prednisolone. - An antibiotic called erythromycin. - A medicine for heart failure called digitalis. - Medicines for high blood pressure called beta-blockers. - Any other medicine that could affect your white blood cell count.
+Pregnancy and breast-feeding

-Fertility, pregnancy and breast-feeding